qmk/qmk_firmware/keyboards/plaid/keymaps/brickbots/readme.md

-# The default keymap for plaid
+# Brickbots keymap for plaid
 Original copyright 2019 Takuya Urakawa (dm9records.com)
 LED Support added by Richard Sutherland (rich@brickbots.com)

-This layout is based on the Planck layout, and includes an adjust layer (6) accessible by holding the lower and raise modifiers (MO3 and MO4) together.
+This layout is based on the Planck layout, with esc/tab swapped and an extra ctrl key in the bottom left corner.
+It includes an adjust layer (6) accessible by holding the lower and raise modifiers (MO3 and MO4) together.
 The adjustment layer is used to set the behavior of the two LEDs: